PixelQuinn/blossom-bot/README.md

 - Some fun auto replies: If you say "hello" for example, the bot will reply to you saying "Hello there!".

+### Slash Commands

+- /image is a google image search embedded into the discord message.
+Example, /image cat would display a cat.

+- /chat-gpt is a command to where you can input the command followed by your prompt to get a chat-gpt response back.

+### ** These commands require registering your own api's **

 ### Wizard Commands

 - The powerful spellbook: !spellbook will have Blossom-bot cast a random cat themed dnd spell with custom catchphrases and cast phrases depending on the spell level.